Coamo, Puerto Rico: Sports

-Coamo is famous for being the host of the San Blas Half-Marathon, a yearly world-class professional marathon that attracts the best competitive runners in the world.
+Coamo is famous for being the host of the San Blas Half Marathon, a yearly world-class professional marathon that attracts the best competitive runners in the world.
 It was inaugurated in 1963 by Delta Phi Delta fraternity in honor to the founder of the town.
 World-class international and local runners compete in a 13.1094 mi half-marathon.
 It is Puerto Rico's biggest race, and the crowds are always large.

 The Maratonistas de Coamo (from the BSN) is the only professional team which the town hosts.
 The team has played in Coamo with mixed success since joining the league in 1985.

 Demographics

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor of Coamo is Juan Carlos García Padilla, of the Popular Democratic Party (PPD).
-He was elected at the 2000 general elections.
+He was first elected at the 2000 general elections.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.